Why Is PCI Compliance Important?

 PCI DSS was born out of a need for an internationally uniform standard to make card transactions more secure for both the business and the customer.

-Below, we examine the history of PCI, what inspired its creation, and the future of PCI compliance.
+Below, we examine the history of PCI DSS, what inspired its creation, and the future of PCI compliance

 While PCI DSS is a well-known standard for anyone involved in card transactions, it has come a long way since it first debuted in the early 2000s.
 Below, we dig into what led to the PCI DSS and how it has evolved.

-The Payment Card Industry Data Security Standard (or PCI DSS) sets security guidelines for companies that store, process, and transmit cardholder data.
-PCI DSS compliance is required of any merchant or service provider that handles card transactions and cardholder data.
+PCI DSS compliance is required of any merchant or service provider that handles credit card transactions and cardholder data.

-PCI DSS compliance means meeting 12 requirements that involve network security measures and internal security controls, such as restricting user access to cardholder data and maintaining security policies.
+Compliance means meeting all 12 PCI DSS requirements that involve network security measures and internal security controls, such as restricting user access to cardholder data and maintaining information security policies.

 Learn everything you need to know about the requirements, process, and costs of getting PCI certified.